NethServer/ns8-docs/webtop.rst

 Proceed as follows:

-1. log in with the WebTop user admin
+1. login with the WebTop user admin

 2. select the cloud service and public images: